| | |

 judge from the divine standpoint: God's plan becomes our plan, and God's ways become our

+ways.
 None can

 fully understand this transformation who have not in good faith presented themselves as